Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Fixed how I did the setup
 Really close to being done

+### 5/30/24 HW
+So here's how it'll work out
+run "processing-java --sketch="name" (int mode) (int filetype1) (int frames1) (string filename) (int filetype2) (int frames2) (string filename2)
+then from there, we'll have encyrpt/decrypt modes, and let the user cyxle through Diffs to see the difference vs the original image so the diffs and display are all in draw, everything else is in setup

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024